ashki23/Python-notes/Virtual_environments.md

 conda deactivate
 ```

-Note that, for conda versions prior to 4.6 you need to use `source` instead of `conda` in the above commands.
+Note that, for Conda versions prior to 4.6 you need to use `source` instead of `conda` in the above commands.
 Now, you can use the following to update `conda` and install new libraries and software:
 ```bash
 conda update conda
 conda install <pkg name>